code-dev-pro/SVG-Sprite-generator/README.md

 - path - Node.js built-in module to manipulate file paths.

-- node-html-parser (version x.x.x) - An npm package used for parsing and manipulating HTML and SVG documents.
+- node-html-parser - An npm package used for parsing and manipulating HTML and SVG documents.

-- svgo (version x.x.x) - An npm package for optimizing SVG files.
+- svgo - An npm package for optimizing SVG files.

 ## Installation